onflapp/gs-desktop/README.md

 ### Minimal/clean build on Debian

-My favorite way to get GSDE working is to install minimal Debian distribution (no X or any desktop environment) and then do something like this as root:
+My favorite way to get GSDE working is to install minimal Debian distribution (no X or any desktop environment) and then do something like this as *root*:

 ```
 # install git and sudo